DerekPascarella/Convert-GDEMU-SD-Card-to-MODE/README.md

 ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) **IMPORTANT:** *Please do not run this program against your daily-use GDEMU SD card.
 Instead, use a copy or backup until you're sure it works with your disc image collection.*

 ## Current Version
-Convert GDEMU SD Card to MODE is currently at version [1.0](https://github.com/DerekPascarella/Convert-GDEMU-SD-Card-to-MODE/raw/main/gdemu_to_mode.exe).
+Convert GDEMU SD Card to MODE is currently at version [1.1](https://github.com/DerekPascarella/Convert-GDEMU-SD-Card-to-MODE/raw/main/gdemu_to_mode.exe).

+## Changelog
+* Version 1.1 (2024-11-08)
+  * Added support for dragging SD card directly onto executable for ease of use.
+* Version 1.0 (2022-03-21)
+  * Initial release.

 ## Supported Features
 Below is a specific list of the current features.